 How to prevent bacterial contamination from reusable shopping bags

-So, the ideal would be to have a thin, but strong, bag that will hold up to multiple washings.
-You should also be able to either label or color code these bags so that you can separate your meats from your fruits and vegetables and other items.
-That helps prevent contamination between washings.
-In our search to reuse rather than waste, what better material to use than a repurposed t-shirt?
+The ideal solution would be to have several bags with their own color code or label so that you can separate your meats from your fruits and vegetables and other items.
+That would help prevent contamination between washings.

-There are already tons of tutorials over the internet on how to convert a t-shirt into a shopping bag.
+There are already tons of tutorials over the internet on how to make a shopping bag from a shirt.
 I have seen, and tried, many of them.
 Some I have liked more in theory than in practice, and others I have liked with some personal tweaking.
-So, I have combined the things I liked from many of the ideas, to make my own bag+carrying sac combo.
-Here is what I have found, and my take on them.
+I’m going to share with you some of my favorites, along with the way I almost always make them now.

 1. Basic sewn t-shirt bag:

-Here is Martha Stewart’s version, but there are many tutorials on how to make this basic t-shirt bag.
-It is probably the most common on the internet.
-It is also probably the best way to make a printed t-shirt into a bag, because the printed motive stays on the “front” of the bag.
-When you hold the bag by the handles, though, the front of the shirt, really becomes the side of the bag.
-So, I like to tweak the idea a little bit for non-printed shirts that I plan on painting.
+Here is Martha Stewart’s version, but there are many tutorials on how to make the basic, straight on t-shirt bag.
+It is probably the most common way to make a bag from a shirt that you can find on the internet.
+It is also probably the best way to make a printed t-shirt into a bag, if you actually want to see the printing, because the printed motive stays on the “front” of the bag.

 A tank top can be converted, in this manner, even easier, because the sleeves are already gone.
 They usually have a deeper scooped neckline, too, so you can usually get away without cutting anything at all, leaving the edges more finished.
 The only problem with that, is that the front usually scoops lower, so your bag won’t be 100% symmetrical in all directions.